 There’s a certain chaos in what I propose – and I make no apologies for that.
 To me, creativity lives at that nexus of chaos and order, structure and free-form.
 There’s also an applied refreshment in this idea of taking nothing for granted.
 In continuing to question what we increasingly agree on, there are opportunities to find new variants, new amendments that enable businesses to build on what is known to work without getting bogged down in only working that way.

 It could be argued that loops are an inevitable part of the human condition.
-I think that’s true, and that perhaps more companies should be looking to capitalise on that.
+I think that’s true, and that perhaps more companies should be looking to acknowledge that.
 Loops are made to be broken.
 Thoughts are made to be un-thought and then rethought.
 In fact, I would suggest that’s where their real value might lie.
+But first, you need to recognise them, and for many organisations clearly seeing the loops that drive the very way they think they need to be may actually be the hardest part of all.